salwamohammed23/My_projects/README.md

 # Data Cleaning, Visualization

 This project provides a streamlined process for **Data Cleaning**, **Visualization**, and **Statistical Analysis** of a dataset, with a focus on improving data quality and extracting valuable insights through geographic and exploratory visualizations, as well as statistical summaries.
+# Smart_Code_Evaluator
+this tool would be quite useful for peer-reviewing code or as part of a learning platform where users receive instant feedback on their coding assignments.